bluedodecahedron/tsrapp/README.md

 A customized fork of the original yoloX github project is included in this project as a submodule.

-Keep in mind that this project uses different

 ## 4. Install tsrresnet

 Navigate into the tsrresnet folder and run the following command.
 Make sure you have activated the conda environment from step 2.